Creamy Spaghetti alla Carbonara is a classic Italian pasta dish that is beautifully simplistic and savory.

 Carbonara has been on my culinary bucket list of “classic dishes I have to try to make” for as long as I can remember.
 I just had to set aside some time to do some research before jumping in.
 With such an iconic dish, this wasn’t something I was just going to make up on a whim.
 There is a specific technique with the timing of it all coming together and before I ever try and come up with any sort of spin on this, I had to really learn the ins and outs of the classic recipe first.
 All I can say is – wow.
 Talk about a savory dish.
 It is so simple, yet just perfectly creamy and lick-the-bowl-clean delicious.
 You guys need to give this a try and check it off your list as well.

 I have poured over, well I don’t know how many, articles and different classic recipes of spaghetti alla carbonara.
 After absorbing it all, I tried a couple variations of the recipe and this is the one that I absolutely loved the most.
 So, what is spaghetti alla carbonara?
 It is a classic Italian dish that highlights three main ingredients – eggs, pasta and cheese.
 The creaminess of the dish comes almost entirely from your eggs (and cheese).
 There is some disagreement as to whether there should be cream in carbonara – it doesn’t really appear to be much of a competition – no cream seems to be the clear winner.
 Also, no peas.
 Just don’t do it.
 Stick to the few ingredients this recipe calls for, but get the absolute best quality you can.
 Especially those eggs.
-The fresher they are the better your dish will end up tasting.
-(Questions on what kind of eggs are the best?
-Check out my discussion about this very topic HERE!).
+The fresher they are, the better your dish will end up tasting.

 The tricky part of this recipe is to ensure that you are adding your eggs in a way that allows them to be hot enough to cook, but not scramble, and to ensure the egg-sauce stays creamy and not congealed.